angelbarrera92/meme-as-code/README.md

 # Meme as code
 * Why?
 Because one just not simply automate memes.
-* What does it od?
+* What does it do?
 Just define a yaml with the memes and captions and it will download them from https://imgflip.com

 # Usage